DreamPurchaseZnz/Markdown_plus_Git/HTML&CSS tutorial.md

 <input type="text"> <!-- text input -->
 ```
 ## HTML Block and Inline
-<strong>Block<strong> elements are meant to structure the main parts of your page, by dividing your content in coherent blocks.<br>
+<strong>Block</strong> elements are meant to structure the main parts of your page, by dividing your content in coherent blocks.<br>
 block elements like:

 ```
 paragraphs                                                                  <p>
 lists: unordered (with bullet points) <ul> or ordered lists (with numbers)  <ol>